 Getting through this transition, though, is going to be very difficult.
 Most notably, it’s going to require “a significant upgrade of our individual and collective capacity for thought and action.”

-In pursuit of upgrading humanity’s collective capacity, Greenhall has been building disruptive technology companies for 17 years and co-founded Neurohacker Collective, an organization with the following mission:
+In pursuit of upgrading humanity’s collective capacity, Jordan Hall (formerly Jordan Greenhall) has been building disruptive technology companies for 17 years and co-founded Neurohacker Collective, an organization with the following mission:

 “Our mission is to use the best of what we know about how the brain and mind work from all fields and disciplines in the service of realizing humanity’s deepest potentials as a species, starting with the self and moving outward.”